cylc/cylc-doc/src/user-guide/writing-suites.rst

 Integer Cycling
 """""""""""""""

+.. tutorial:: Integer Cycling Tutorial <tutorial-integer-cycling>

-In addition to non-repeating and date-time cycling workflows, cylc can do integer cycling for repeating workflows that are not date-time based.
+In addition to non-repeating and :term:`datetime cycling` workflows, Cylc can do :term:`integer cycling` for repeating workflows that are not date-time based.

-To construct an integer cycling suite, set :cylc:conf:`[scheduling]cycling mode = integer`, and specify integer values for the initial and (optional) final cycle points.
-The notation for intervals, offsets, and recurrences (sequences) is similar to the date-time cycling notation, except for the simple integer values.
+To construct an integer cycling suite, set :cylc:conf:`[scheduling]cycling mode = integer`, and specify integer values for the :term:`initial cycle point` and optionally the :term:`final cycle point`.
+The notation for intervals, offsets, and :term:`recurrences <recurrence>` (sequences) is similar to the date-time cycling notation, except for the simple integer values.

 The full integer recurrence expressions supported are: